-112. The Russian Federation noted with satisfaction the political transformations and commended improvement in social protection of workers.
+112. The Russian Federation noted with satisfaction the political transformations and commended the improvement in the social protection of workers.

-113. Ethiopia appreciated implementation of the current Five-Year Plan, MDGs, and design vision 2020 to bring about economic and social reform.
+113. Ethiopia appreciated the implementation of the current five-year plan, the Millennium Development Goals and the design of vision 2020 to bring about economic and social reform.

-114. Senegal was concerned about the preparation for draft laws on the protection of race and religion and discrimination against the Rohingyas.
+114. Senegal expressed concern about the preparation of draft laws on the protection of race and religion, and discrimination against Rohingya.

-115. Serbia encouraged Myanmar to continue its cooperation with the UN human rights mechanisms, guarantee equal protection of women, and prevent trafficking.
+115. Serbia encouraged Myanmar to continue its cooperation with the United Nations human rights mechanisms, guarantee equal protection of women and prevent trafficking.

-116. Sierra Leone was concerned about the reports of the treatment of Rohingyas and urged Myanmar to promote religious tolerance.
+116. Sierra Leone expressed concern about the reports of the treatment of Rohingya and urged Myanmar to promote religious tolerance.

-117. Singapore noted the implementation of policies to strengthen governance and to meet socio-economic needs of its citizens.
+117. Singapore noted the implementation of policies to strengthen governance and to meet the socioeconomic needs of its citizens.

-118. Slovakia encouraged Myanmar to intensify collaboration with the Human Rights Council and its expert mechanisms.
+118. Slovakia encouraged Myanmar to intensify its collaboration with the Human Rights Council and its expert mechanisms.